 The infographic below gives you a number of parameters and reasons why you might want to be an actuary.

 Why wouldn’t you want to be an actuary?
-Contact Smith Hanley Associates’ Actuarial Recruiters, Rory Hauser at [email protected] and Chris Buckley at [email protected].
+Contact Smith Hanley Associates’ Actuarial Recruiter, Rory Hauser at firstname.lastname@example.org.

 - Want to be an Actuary?
 Inside the Numbers An Infographic from Smith Hanley Associates, LLC